aakashkardam/Behavioral_Cloning_Udacity_Project_4/Project_Writeup.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with  5 convolutional layers, 3 of them using 5x5 filter and the reamaning 2 using 3x3 filter.
-I also use 4 FUlly connected layers with 100, 50, 10 and 1 units in them respectively.
+My model consists of a convolution neural network with  5 convolutional layers, 3 of them using 5x5 filter and the remaning 2 using 3x3 filter.
+I also use 4 fully connected layers with 100, 50, 10 and 1 units in them respectively.
 The model is summarized below in more detail.

 The model includes RELU layers to introduce nonlinearity, and the data is normalized in the model using a Keras lambda layer (code line 82).